skladany/nextgroup.run/readme.md

 # TODO

+- [ ] Finish moving `mappers` and typing properly
 - [ ] Fix endpoint properly calculate monthly `next_run` times
 - [ ] Extend endpoint to "repeat" runs if necessary to get to 10 runs
 - [ ] Merge in one-off runs

+## 2023-01-20

+- [x] 🕸️ Dusting off the cobwebs.
+I don't want to be one of those devs who buy a domain name then never finish the project...
+- [x] Figuring out where I left things off

+## 2022-07-20

+- You break the chain and suddenly two weeks go by with no updates.
+Don't break the chain!
+- [x] WIP - Modularizing components

 ## 2022-07-03